laa88rf/ohmycss/README.md

 Customize your pages in Google Chrome

 ## Installation
-1. Download the project and unzip
+1. Download the project and extract
 2. Open chrome://extensions/
 3. Enable "Developer Mode"
 4. Press "Load unpacked" and choose a directory with extracted content.